CoDi -- an exemplar-conditioned diffusion model for low-shot counting: Related work

 In contrast with the existing localization-based counters, \methodName{} is not limited with the maximum number of queries inherent to transformer-based architectures like CountGD~\cite{amini2024countgd}.
 Additionally, \methodName{} performs diffusion in latent space and does not require tiling of input images which makes it computationally efficient compared to related methods, such as CountGD and CrowdDiff.
-Lastly, \methodName{} fully exploits generative capabilities of diffusion models and yields object locations, unlike CountDiff~\cite{hui2025class}.
+Lastly, \methodName{} formulates the core object detection mechanism through a diffusion process.
+The denoising process is trained to directly generate narrow, separated location-map peaks, unlike CountDiff~\cite{hui2025class}, which uses a frozen pretrained text-to-image diffusion model as a feature source for density regression.